hjson/hjson-go/README.md

     // can put the decoded data.
     var dat map[string]interface{}

-    // Decode and a check for errors. if err := hjson.Unmarshal(sampleText, &dat); err != nil {
+    // Decode with default options and check for errors. if err := hjson.Unmarshal(sampleText, &dat); err != nil {
         panic(err)
     }
+    // short for:
+    // options := hjson.DefaultDecoderOptions()
+    // err := hjson.UnmarshalWithOptions(sampleText, &dat, options)
     fmt.Println(dat)

     // In order to use the values in the decoded map,